 Start wiring at the point where the branch is growing from the trunk and go down to the very tip making 45º degree coils.
 The LAST coil should be secured at the very tip at a 90º degree angle.

 If you are trying to bend the branch down, wire over the top.
-When you come across the branch or a leaf while wiring, go around them.
+When you come across a branch or a leaf while wiring, go around them.
 You never want to cross the wires.

 So, when you are wiring smaller branches and you already have a wire on the main branch, apply it in between the coils of the main branch.
 When you reach the end of the branch, cut the excess wire with the wire cutters.